hitokiri-mata/katacoda-courses/kubernetes-applications/helm/step4-observe.md

 `kubectl get deployments,pods,services`{{execute}}

+The Pod will be in a pending state while the container image is downloaded and until a Persistent Volume is available.

+`kubectl apply -f pv.yaml`{{execute}}

+Redis needs permissions to write

+`chmod 777 -R /mnt/data*`{{execute}}

-A Redis cluster should now be running on Kubernetes.
+Once complete it will move into a running state.
+A Redis cluster is running on Kubernetes.